Viber/viber-bot-python/README.md

 video_message = VideoMessage(media="http://mediaserver.com/video.mp4", size=4324)
 ```

 Have you noticed how we created the TextMessage?
-There's a all bunch of message types you should get familiar with.
+There's a all bunch of message types you should get familiar with, [here's a list of them](https://developers.viber.com/customer/en/portal/articles/2632255-send-message?b_id=15145).
+Every one of them is already modeled:

 * [Text Message](#TextMessage)
 * [Url Message](#UrlMessage)